audiotape playback perfected

 But doesn’t everyone use vintage studio recorders for playback?

-It could appear so, but we must hope they aren’t working with legacy master tapes.
+It could appear so, but we must hope they aren’t working with irreplaceable legacy master tapes.
+It’s irresponsible to play these tapes on vintage studio tape machines.

 Weren’t all the important master tapes long ago transferred to digital?

-It’s true that domain transfer for CD re-issues began as early as 1982, but there’s no agreement that those transfers were performed optimally.
-Clearly a great many deserve to be re-visited.
+Domain transfer for CD re-issues began as early as 1982, but there’s never been agreement that those transfers were performed optimally.
+A great many clearly deserve to be re-visited.

-Today in 2025, the labels are ordering retrievals of their fragile, irreplaceable, heritage master tapes, this time to produce new, deluxe collector re-issues on vinyl, a process once again placing the tapes in danger from improper handling.
-Hence the urgent need for promoting more responsible conservation of the surviving master tapes.
+Today in 2025 the labels are again ordering retrieval of heritage master tapes, this time to produce new collector re-issues on vinyl.
+This work is once again putting fragile, irreplaceable tapes in danger from improper handling.
+Hence the urgent need for promoting more thoughtful, more responsible conservation of the surviving master tapes.

 ATAE builds the Model One and Model Two reproducers because we believe the world needs state-of-the-art, ultra-low distortion analog magnetic audio tape playback systems that are engineered from the ground up to protect irreplaceable heritage master tapes while also letting those tapes be heard in their highest fidelity for the first time.